Understanding Xilinx's Unusual Options Activity | Benzinga

 Understanding Xilinx's Unusual Options Activity

-Xilinx (NASDAQ:XLNX) shares experienced unusual options activity on Friday.
-The stock price moved up to $149.78 following the option alert.
+Shares of Xilinx (NASDAQ:XLNX) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $140.24.

 - Sentiment: BEARISH